 This report describes the characteristics of fifteen types of single-family homes in the Chicago area and the packages of energy efficiency measures that result in an optimal level of energy savings.

 This publication advances the growth of energy efficiency finance and renewable energy finance markets in the United States by providing industry news, building professional dialogue, and fostering innovation.
 The forum includes: original feature articles covering cutting-edge topics and conferences; a biweekly newsletter of curated and original content; online conversations among experts in the field; and opportunities to register for webinars and other events

-Helps state and local governments design the appropriate finance programs for their jurisdiction.
-It describes financing program options, key components of these programs, and factors for states and communities to consider as they make decisions about getting started or updating their programs.
+This U.S. Environmental Protection Agency resource is intended to help state and local governments design finance programs for their jurisdiction.
+It describes financing program options, key components of these programs, and factors to consider as they make decisions about getting started or updating their programs.